ray-project/ray/doc/source/ray-core/scheduling/resources.rst

     :end-before: __specifying_fractional_resource_requirements_end__

 .. note::

-  Unit resource requirements that are greater than 1, need to be whole numbers.
+  GPU, TPU, and Neuron Core requirements that are greater than 1, need to be whole numbers.
 For example, ``num_gpus=1.5`` is invalid.
-This restriction applies to resources that the scheduler assigns using IDs such as GPU, TPU, and Neuron Core.

 .. tip::